 Disability - Percentage of Māori with disabilities by age, sex and impairment type 2013

-The figures reflect the percentage of the Māori population, in each sex and age group, who had the specified impairment type.
+The percentage of the Māori population, in each sex and age group, who had the specified detailed impairment type.
 Percentages are calculated on unrounded numbers.

 Any individual may appear in more than one impairment type.

 Note: Percentages may not sum to the stated totals because: a) individuals were counted in each applicable detailed impairment type, and b) percentages are rounded.